-Courtney Schaefer is an experienced trial lawyer representing individual and commercial clients in a broad range of complex civil, administrative and criminal matters.
-She understands the stressful nature of litigation and investigations, and clients appreciate her calming and personable nature.
+Courtney Schaefer is an experienced trial lawyer representing individual and commercial clients in a broad range of civil, criminal and administrative matters.
+She understands the stressful nature of litigation, and clients appreciate her calming, personable nature and grace under pressure.

-Drawing from her experience and subject matter expertise, Courtney develops strong legal positions and leverages those positions early in the litigation stage to shrink and eliminate claims in their infancy.
-Clients appreciate that Courtney takes the time to explain complex legal issues and is always responsive to their questions and concerns.
+Courtney represents national, regional and local corporations, residential and commercial property owners, individuals and families.
+Drawing from her experience and subject matter expertise, Courtney develops strong legal positions and leverages them in order to resolve disputes early in the litigation process.
+Clients appreciate that she takes the time to explain complex legal issues and is always responsive to their questions and concerns.

-As part of the Shulman Rogers Landlord-Tenant team, clients can expect Courtney to successfully represent their interests in client disputes relating to Breach of Commercial Lease Agreements, Rent, Property Damage Claims, Property Contamination and Defects, Maintenance, Breaches, Liability Issues, Evictions and Sub-lease Issues.
+In her work with the Shulman Rogers Landlord-Tenant team, Courtney successfully represents clients’ interests in disputes relating to Breach of Commercial Lease Agreements, Rent, Property Damage Claims, Property Contamination and Defects, Maintenance, Breaches, Liability Issues, Evictions and Sub-lease Issues.
 Courtney’s proactive advice, particularly with respect to Fair Housing matters, often helps clients avoid costly litigation, state and federal fines and potential damage to their reputation.

 Fluent in Spanish, Courtney was born and raised in Montgomery County, where she continues to reside with her husband and children.